alazes/anyshop-framework/projects/anyshop/core/README.md

 # `@anyshop/core`

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.12.

 ## Code scaffolding

 Run `ng generate component component-name --project @anyshop/core` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project @anyshop/core`.